 On June 28, 2024, the Company sold a former department store parcel at Valle Vista Mall in Harlingen, Texas for \$7.1 million.
-The Company used the net proceeds to pay down debt (See "Liquidity and Capital Resources").
+The Company used the net proceeds to pay down debt.
+The Company recognized a gain on sale of assets of \$0.8 million (See "Liquidity and Capital Resources" and Note 16-Dispositions in the Notes to the Consolidated Financial Statements).